httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ### Digest in both Request and Response.
 Representation data is not contained in the response payload

+Request `Digest` value is calculated on the enclosed payload.
 Returned `Digest` value depends on the representation metadata header fields, even when the response does not contain a payload body.